eikehmueller/ma32070/lectures/Notes.md

 ```
 Usually we can leave out the keyword argument `dtype=float` which explicitly specifies the data type.
 However, since without this keyword Python will infer the data type automatically, it is required in cases like `z = np.array([1,2,4])` which by default will create an integer-valued array (in contrast, `v = np.array([1.2,7.6,2.1])` will result in an array whose entries are of type `float` since Python interprets `1.2` as a real number).

-Recall also that there is a subtle difference between [`np.array()`](https://numpy.org/doc/stable/reference/generated/numpy.array.html) and [`np.asarray()`](https://numpy.org/doc/stable/reference/generated/numpy.asarray.html): the latter will try to only create a reference to the data while the former will create a new copy.

 ### Special matrices
 It is possible to create special matrices such as the identity or a matrix containing only zeros: